confluentinc/kafka-rest-sdk-go/README.md

 See Makefile to see how to update a version of the kafka-rest sdk.

+## Compatibility

+There are *NO compatibility guarantees* for this repository.
+It is in direct support of the [Terraform Provider for Confluent Cloud](https://github.com/confluentinc/terraform-provider-confluentcloud/), so branches will be compatible with that repo.

 ## How to generate/update the sdk
 See Makefile: